 [Good reason -Ed.]

-Unfortunately, that trip would be our last
+Unfortunately, that trip proved to be our last

 Tom told us he and the family were "moving on."
 And of course, with my being so young at the time...